SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Transcode_using_Intel®_Media_SDK.md

  - Once again **Build** the code and run the application.
 Note the **execution time** and again take a look at the **GPU Utilisation**.
 You will notice that performance has increased and the GPU is better utilised now we are performing more asynchronous operations.

 ## Video Post Processing (VPP)
 Often the reason for transcoding is because you want to change the input source in some way, be it codec, color space, resolution or filtering.
-The Intel(R) Media SDK offers several processing modules for this purpose which can be added to the pipeline.
+The Intel® Media SDK offers several processing modules for this purpose which can be added to the pipeline.
 We will now look at adding a resize module to our transcode pipeline to lower the 4K input stream to 1080p before encoding.
 The transcode pipeline will then be as follows: **Decode -> VPP -> Encode**

- - We start by creating a VPP instance for our Intel(R) Media SDK session.
+ - We start by creating a VPP instance for our Intel® Media SDK session.
 ``` cpp
     MFXVideoVPP mfxVPP(session);
 ```